 Evergreen Recovery Centers accepts Medicaid and private insurance.
 No patient will be refused for inability to pay.
 We will assist all persons currently without health insurance enroll during the Evergreen admissions process.
 Please note, regional patients will be given priority if beds become limited.

 What to Expect

-Our medically supervised Detoxification Program is staffed 24-hours a day by ARNPs, RNs, nurses, chemical dependency counselors, and other addiction specialists.
-It is a non-smoking facility, so smokers will be provided with nicotine replacement patches during their stays.
+Our medically supervised Detox Program is staffed 24-hours a day by ARNPs, RNs, chemical dependency counselors and other addiction specialists.
+We have a non-smoking facility.
+Smokers will be provided with nicotine replacement patches during their stay.
 A course of detox includes: